-I prefer to make this Mexican Grilled Street Corn Salad with fresh corn, cooked on the grill to get it nice and charred.
+I prefer to make this Mexican Grilled Street Corn Salad with fresh corn, cooked on the BBQ or a cast iron grill pan to get it nice and charred.
 But I have also made it with frozen corn and it’s equally delicious.
 My favorite frozen corn is the Organic Frozen Sweet Corn from Costco.
-Just toss it into a skillet and char/cook it briefly on the stove.
+Just toss it into a cast iron skillet and char/cook it briefly on the stove.

 Feel free to make this dish with store-bought Mexican Crema, I’ve done that, but I seem to like just mixing sour cream and mayonnaise together best for the dressing.
 The mayonnaise adds a really nice flavor!
 The spices add plenty of flavor but if you want a little more kick add little chopped jalapeño.